-32. Rear Panel Connectors (Figure 2)
+33. Rear Panel Connectors (Figure 2)

 This is the section referred to as the I/O Hub.
 This panel contains the hardwired USB, Sound, and Ethernet connections.
-Please see Page 16 for a component level breakdown.
+Please see Page 15 for a component level breakdown.

-There are two numeric references for PCI-Express: one is mechanical, which is the actual slot-length footprint, and the second is electrical, which is a reference of how many PCI-E lanes are routed to the slot.
+There are two numeric references for PCI-Express, one is physical, which is the actual footprint, and the second is electrical, which is a reference of how many PCI-E lanes are routed to the slot.

 As PCI Express is designed to be a universal architecture, you can install x1 cards, such as sound cards or USB controllers into a x16 slot.
-Many types of cards can use different amounts of PCI-E lanes, while some applications use only certain parts of a card, such as compute apps that allow a card to run off of a single PCI-E lane.
-This is why there are x16 mechanical slots with a x1 electrical PCI-E lane.
-Using the entire length of a PCI-E slot is unnecessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.
+Many types of cards can use different amounts of PCI-E lanes, while some applications use only certain parts of a card, such as compute apps which allows a card to run off of a single PCI-E lane.
+This is why there are x16 mechanical slots with x1 electrical PCI-E lane.
+Using the entire length of the slot is NOT needed, nor does it have any adverse effect to have a shorter form-factor bus card than the slot it is attached to.